 Companies still run sneaker raffles online because high demand always causes issues—even online.

 As sneaker drops moved online, the issues faced in the early 2000s—violence, queues, scalpers—emerged in new forms.

 Instead of being shut down by police because of fights and noise complaints, online sneaker drops were being ruined by levels of traffic sites couldn’t handle.
 The sometimes hundreds of thousands of customers that tried to access hyped product drops crashed major sites from Nike to adidas to Foot Locker.

 Instead of dedicated scalpers camping out all night to purchase products to for resale, sophisticated developers used shopping bots to snatch up inventory.

-Sneaker brands returned to the raffle model because it helped them tackle: (a) the sudden traffic peaks caused by sneaker drops, and (b) the problem of bots clearing out inventory before genuine customers could purchase.
+Sneaker brands returned to the shoe raffle model because it helped them tackle: (a) the sudden traffic peaks caused by sneaker drops, and (b) the problem of bots clearing out inventory before genuine customers could purchase.

 But online raffles didn’t solve everything.
 While most sneaker brands still run raffles for particularly popular sneakers, they avoid raffles in many cases for a few key reasons.

 - Raffle bots making raffles unfair